Take Action for Adolescents – A Call to Action for Adolescent Health and Well-Being

 Frequently Asked Questions

-The following information addresses questions about Take Action for Adolescents and can be used as talking points if you are sharing the Call to Action with people in your community.
-Watch the launch webinar to learn more about how the Call to Action is important to OPA and their partners.
+The following information addresses questions about Take Action for Adolescents, and you can use this information as talking points if you are sharing the call to action with people in your community.
+Watch the launch webinar to learn more about its importance to OPA and our partners.

 What is the Call to Action?